 We called it Spring weeks ago, but we didn’t see the hoped-for signs of its presence.
 So it remained Winter in our hearts.
 It was Spring, but our hearts didn’t believe.

 It’s not unusual that our hearts don’t believe what our minds know to be true.
 Decades ago, I experienced the first deep loss in my life.
 For help and comfort, I went to the Book I had read a thousand times before.
-I read it often throughout my then thirty-five years because it was beautiful.
+I had read it often throughout my then thirty-five years because it was beautiful.
 Because it told stories of courage and goodness and faith.
 Because it was a Christian’s duty to read it.

 But that night, I picked it up with shaking hands and prayed a new prayer.